DallanQ/sagrada/QA.md

 [solo-how-many-actions](https://boardgamegeek.com/thread/1928333/solo-how-many-actions)

-> My question is related to the turns: how many actions can you have?
+> My question is related to the turns in solo mode: how many actions can you have?
 The rule book says: "Take 2 turns, choosing to Draft and Place a die (as normal) and/or use a Tool Card, or pass.
 At the end of the Round, remaining dice are placed on the Round Track."
-Does this mean that in the turn I can:
+> Does this mean that in the turn I can:
-Place a dice and use a tool?
+> Place a dice and use a tool?
-Place a dice only and no tool usage?
+> Place a dice only and no tool usage?
-Use a tool only and no dice placing pass?
+> Use a tool only and no dice placing?
+> or pass?
-And then, in my second turn, once again as mentioned above?
+> And then, in my second turn, do once again as mentioned above?

 You may place a die and use a tool (with a different die) during your turn.
 So on a Round you could actually take all 4 dice - 2 to place in your window and 2 to use for tools.

 [can-you-use-a-lathekin-to-make-a-pattern-you-could](https://boardgamegeek.com/thread/2462217/can-you-use-a-lathekin-to-make-a-pattern-you-could)

+> Can you use a lathekin to make a pattern you couldn’t have in normal placement?
+> Say you have two sections of dice connected by a 3: you have dice 1, 2, 3, 4, and 5 in the first row, and dice 6, 7, a blank spot, 8, and 9 in the second row.
-> With the lathekin, can you move number 3 somewhere else?
+> With the lathekin, can you move die 3 somewhere else, so that now dice 1, 2, 6, and 7 are disconnected from dice 4, 5, 8, and 9?

 Yes, you can!

 [solo-tool-use-or-not](https://boardgamegeek.com/thread/1869688/solo-tool-use-or-not)

-> Can you place a die on a tool card even if it is not possible to perform the tool action, or if you simply don't want to perform the tool action?
+> In solo mode, can you place a die on a tool card even if it is not possible to perform the tool action, or if you simply don't want to perform the tool action?

-The spirit of the game, calls for being very puzzle-like in nature.
-Meaning that you couldn't place a die unless you actually used that tool.
-This of course means that you can plan around your tools and increases the complexity and means you have to plan further ahead.
+You can't place a die unless you actually use that tool.
 However, there is one particular tool that you can essentially 'not use' by taking it as literally as the rest - Tap Wheel.
 As it says "Move UP TO two dice", you could move zero dice as that is fewer than two!

 [unused-dice](https://boardgamegeek.com/thread/1762064/unused-dice)